hirasso/wp-sync-deploy/README.md

 Since deploying can be a pretty destructive task, the script performs a few security checks before proceeding:

-- It checks if all directories actually exist in both environments (locally and remotely)
+- [x] Do all directories marked for deployment actually exist in both environments (locally and remotely)?
-- It checks if a hidden file `.allow-deployment` is present at the destination.
+- [x] Does a hidden file `.allow-deployment` exist on the remote environment's web root?
+- [x] Does the local _command-line_ PHP version match the one on the remote environment?
-- It checks if the *web-facing* (NOT CLI) PHP versions match between your local and remote environments
+- [x] Does the local _web-facing_ PHP version match the one on the remote environment?

 So when you are starting, you will need to

-- perform the first deployment manually
+- Perform the first deployment manually
-- Add an empty file `.allow-deployment` to your remote webroot
+- Add an empty file `.allow-deployment` to your remote web root
 - Make sure that your local and remote server are set to use the same PHP version
+- Optional: Install WP-CLI on the remote server.
+This will unlock additional functionality in your script

 ## Usage